|

 in, they also conducted a luminol reaction inspection.
 Therefore, it is

-believe that they have never conducted it in the scene of the murder.
-2. The photo of a footprint A footprint was detected at the scene where a criminal came to collect the ransom money.
+A footprint was detected at the scene where a criminal came to collect the ransom money.
 They made and submitted a plaster cast of the detected footprint but the photo of the footprint has not been submitted.
 The police record says that they took photos and showed them to Mr. Ishikawa during the investigation.
 The agreement of the footprint with socks founded at Mr. Ishikawa's house was presented as key evidence to obtain a ' guilty' verdict and this is the crucial issue.
-3. A list of relevant evidence In addition, the materials of evidence, including the report on investigations

 which the Prosecutors Office once admitted the existence, have not been